 The Solution – an exchange

-PharmaCCX has built an independent, transparent, third-party platform to expedite these difficult negotiations.
+The PharmaCCX team has built an independent, transparent, third-party platform to expedite these difficult negotiations.
 PharmaCCX's platform can handle complex negotiations amongst multiple parties and can reach a suitable agreement between the parties faster than current methods.
 This is good for patients who were previously unable to get access to novel therapies.
 This is good for payers who naturally care about the patients for who they are responsible.
 This is good for Pharma companies that have spent so much to develop these novel therapies and want them to be used in the marketplace.